Check my pension

 Retirement might be far off, but this doesn’t mean you should sit back and forget about your pension.

 Here, we look at all the ways you can keep on top of your pension.
-Through taking each of these steps to check your pension, you’ve got all the main bases covered to ensure your future retirement is under control.
+Through taking each of these seven steps to check your pension, you’ve got all the main bases covered to ensure your future retirement is under control.

 The current maximum weekly State Pension you can claim in the 2019/20 tax year is £168.60.
 To qualify for this amount, you’ll need to have made 35 years’ worth of National Insurance Contributions (NICs).